A Graph Neural Network for the Era of Large Atomistic Models: Results

 To deliver a comprehensive evaluation of a model's performance on a test case consisting of multiple datasets, we introduce an averaged error metric calculated in logarithmic space: the Logarithmic Weighted Average Root Mean Square Error (LWARMSE) or Mean Absolute Error (LWAMAE), defined as follows:

 where $\mathbf{err}_i$ denotes the RMSE or MAE (of energy or force) calculated for the $i^{th}$ dataset within the test case, and $w_i$ represents the corresponding weight assigned to each dataset.
-In the absence of explicitly specified weights, a default value of 1.0 is assigned to each subset.
+In the absence of explicitly specified weights, a default value of 1.0 is assigned to each subset. \recheck{This aggregate, computed in the logarithmic domain, mitigates the influence of outliers, preventing any single dataset from dominating the overall score and providing a more balanced assessment of performance across datasets. }

-As depicted in Fig.~\ref{fig:result}(a) and further detailed in the Supplementary Information Table~\ref{table:spice}, our smallest model, DPA3-L6, achieved approximately 34\% lower energy LWAMAE compared to MACE(L), despite utilizing only 20\% parameters (1.3M vs 6.9M) and delivering a 3.7-fold increase in inference speed.
-The medium configuration, DPA3-L12, achieved approximately 45\% lower energy LWAMAE compared to MACE(L), while achieving an inference speed comparable to MACE(M), representing a favorable trade-off between accuracy and efficiency.
-Remarkably, the larger DPA3-L24 configuration significantly surpasses MACE(L), achieving a reduction in energy LWAMAE by approximately 66\% while utilizing 30\% fewer parameters (4.9M vs. 6.9M) and maintaining comparable inference speed.
-In comparison to EScAIP, DPA3-L24 exhibited superior performance across all energy MAE metrics and five out of seven force MAEs, utilizing only about 11\% of EScAIP's parameter count.
+As depicted in Fig.~\ref{fig:result}(a) and further detailed in the Supplementary Information Table~\ref{table:spice}, \recheck{our smallest model, DPA3-L3 attains the same energy LWAMAE as MACE(M) while using only 40\% of the parameters (0.9M vs 2.3M).
+DPA3-L6, achieves approximately 34\% lower energy LWAMAE than MACE(L) with just 20\% of its parameters (1.3M vs 6.9M).
+Remarkably, the larger DPA3-L24 configuration significantly surpasses MACE(L), achieving a reduction in energy LWAMAE by approximately 66\% while utilizing 30\% fewer parameters (4.9M vs. 6.9M).} In comparison to EScAIP, DPA3-L24 exhibited superior performance across all energy MAE metrics and five out of seven force MAEs, utilizing only about 11\% of EScAIP's parameter count.
 The eSEN model demonstrated the best performance among all models.
 The DPA3 family reveals a clear trend: as the model size increases, both energy and force errors decrease, suggesting that its performance may be further enhanced by employing deeper model configurations.

 The accuracy of the SPICE-MACE-OFF trained DPA3 model in calculating the torsion profile is benchmarked using the TorsioNet-500~\cite{rai2022torsionnet} test case.
 As illustrated in Fig.~\ref{fig:result}(b) and detailed in Table~\ref{table:torsion}, DPA3-L24 demonstrates superior performance across all metrics compared to models trained with SPICE-MACE-OFF, MACE(M/L), and other models such as AIMNet2~\cite{anstine2024aimnet2} and DPA2-drug~\cite{yang2024ab}.
 Notably, it achieves a 60\% reduction in torsional barrier height MAE (MAEB) compared to MACE(L).
 Remarkably, both DPA3-L12 and DPA3-L24 exhibit zero NABH$_h$, indicating that the error in all predictions of torsional barrier height falls within the 1 kcal/mol threshold.